-Figure 2: Injury Severity and Mortality by Transfer Status

-Information contained in the Utah Statewide Trauma Registry provides only crude measures describing the outcome of patients suffering a closed head injury (i.e., lived or died).
-More appropriate measures of patient outcome might include functional abilities after injury or satisfaction with life.
-Although not available, it is possible to assess some processes of care and crude measures of resource utilization for patents with closed head injuries using the registry.
+January, 1 2007 Closed Head Injuries Transfer Status, Utah, 2001-2004 Utah Department of Health Information contained in the Utah Statewide Trauma Registry provides only crude measures describing the outcome of patients suffering a closed head injury (i.e., lived or died).
+More appropriate measures of patient outcome might include functional abilities or satisfaction with life after injury.
+Although these measures are not available, it is possible to assess some processes of care and crude measures of resource utilization for patients with closed head injuries using the registry.
 Figure 3 compares the elapsed time patients with closed head injuries spent in the initial emergency department (ED) before admission or transfer to a Level-1 or 2 trauma center.
 For patients admitted locally or transferred after initial assessment in the local hospital, time spent in the local ED appears as a blue bar.
 For patients directly transported to a Level-1 or 2 trauma center from the scene of injury, time spent in the trauma center ED appears as a red bar.
 Figure 3 suggests that patients transferred from local hospitals spend added time in the ED before the transfer is initiated, with patients in rural areas spending twice as much time in the ED as patients in urban areas.
-It may be that transferred patients are more severely injured and require additional time to assess and stabilize.
-However, when comparing patients transferred from local EDs and patients directly transferred to trauma centers, patients assessed in local hospitals spend twice as much time in the ED before transfer (blue bar) compared to the time spent in the ED among patients directly transported to trauma center (red bar).
+It may be that transferred patients from rural areas are more severely injured and require additional time to assess and stabilize.
+However, when comparing injury severity between patients transferred from local EDs in rural and urban areas, no perceivable differences are noted.
 Figure 4 compares hospital length of stay for patients injured in rural versus urban areas and differences in length of stay by transfer status.
-The figure suggests that patients transferred to a trauma center spend more time in the hospital compared to admitted patients.
+The figure suggests that patients transferred to a trauma center spend more time in the hospital compared to locally admitted patients.
 Interestingly, patients with closed head injuries transported from rural areas spend between 2 and 4 additional days in the hospital compared to patients transported from urban areas.

-Findings presented in this fact sheet suggest that appropriate decisions are made regarding the need to transfer a patient with a closed head injury from a local hospital to a trauma center.
+Conclusions: Findings presented in this fact sheet suggest that appropriate decisions are made regarding the need to transfer a patient with a closed head injury from a local hospital to a trauma center.
 It may be possible, however, to reduce the time necessary to make the decision to transfer and transport the patient to a higher level of care.
 Reducing the time to reach definitive care may improve outcomes and reduce resources expended to care for patients with closed head injuries.

-Figure 3: Elapsed Time in the ED for Head Injured Patients by Transfer Status

-Figure 4: Hospital Length of Stay for Head Injured Patients by Transfer Status
+Figure 3: Elapsed Time in the ED for Head Injured Patients by Figure 4: Hospital Length of Stay for Head Injured Patients by Transfer Status, Utah, 2001-2004